Prints guide

 Delivery to international addresses is £30 per order.

 Prints ordered in the same order will be dispatched at the same time.
-However, because unframed prints are packaged separately to framed prints, the actual parcels might arrive at different times, as this will depend on the delivery provider arrangements.
+However, because unframed prints are packaged separately to framed prints, the separate parcels might arrive at different times, as this will depend on the delivery provider arrangements.

 What happens if I want to return my wall print?

-Please get in touch with the Museum team via email: hello@nhmshop.co.uk or telephone: +44 (0)20 7942 5000 or by using the contact us form.
+Email our team at hello@nhmshop.co.uk or call us on +44 (0)20 7942 5000 or use the contact us form.